Postpartum Massage Benefits: Nurturing New Mothers

 3. Muscle Relaxation

 Postpartum massage does wonders for relaxing muscles.
-It helps with better circulation balancing of hormones and provides physical relief to the tired body of the new mother.
-The massage therapist adjusts the pressure during massage according to the liking and tolerance of the recipient.
+It helps with better circulation, balancing of hormones, and provides physical relief to the tired body of the new mother.
+The massage therapist adjusts the pressure during the massage according to the liking and tolerance of the recipient.
 Some women like light touches and less pressure during the massage, but others may prefer deep massage to drain the muscles from all the tiredness.

 4. Pain Relief